In this tutorial I will show you how to add more inputs with the 74HC165 Shift Register to your Arduino or ESP8266/ESP32.

 Note that the ArduinoShiftIn library uses all four pins, while in the code and circuit examples we connected CLK INH to ground and did not use it.
 Here you have to define the clockEnablePin (= CLK INH) and have to connect it.

-The picture below shows the wiring needed to run this code.
-It is essentially the same as before, with the difference that different control pins are used and that you have to connect the CLK INH to the Arduino.
+The wiring needed is essentially the same as before, with the difference that different control pins are used and that you have to connect the CLK INH to the Arduino.

 In summary, the ArduinoShiftIn library simplifies the code for reading inputs from chained 74HC165 Shift Registers but has the slight disadvantage that it occupies one more GPIO pin (CLK INH).
 However, if you chain many (up to 8) Shift Registers that usually is not an issue, since you have plenty of additional inputs.